 Guilty Gear Isuka

-Review: Guilty Gear: Isuka takes the Guilty Gear X series away from it's roots and into an entirely new direction, featuring "simultaneous 4-player fighting" for the first time.
-Along with the new gameplay style comes the debut of a new playable character, A.B.A; and an all new (and ridiculous looking) boss, Leopaldon.
-The title also features all new music tracks, backgrounds, and an entertaining color edit mode on the home versions.
+REVIEWGuilty Gear: Isuka takes the Guilty Gear X series away from its roots and into an entirely new direction, featuring "simultaneous 4-player fighting" for the first time.
+Along with the new gameplay style comes the debut of a new playable character, A.B.A, and an all new (and disturbingly ugly) boss, Leopaldon.
+Isuka also features all new music tracks, backgrounds, and an entertaining color edit mode on the home versions.

-The single-player frustration continues with the new GG Boost mode... a novel idea that borrows it's side-scrolling inspiration from games like Final Fight.
-Boost could have been a terrific addition to help fill the void when not playing the regular game, if not for it's need to use the damn turn button once again.
-Why should there be a need to manually flip yourself in the other direction in a side scrolling beat-em-up?!?
+The single-player frustration continues with the new GG Boost mode... a novel idea that borrows its side-scrolling inspiration from classic arcade games like Final Fight.
+Boost could have been a terrific addition to help fill the void when not playing the regular modes, if not for its need to use the damn turn button once again.
+Why should you have to manually flip yourself in the other direction in a side scrolling beat-em-up?!?
 It just doesn't make any sense.
-All in all, it's a decent extra mode if you can get a hold of the controls, but still seems rushed and leaves a lot to be desired... it's also very, very repetitive if you're playing by yourself.
+All in all, Boost Mode is a decent extra mode if you can get a hold of the controls, but still seems rushed and leaves a lot to be desired... it's also very, very repetitive if you're playing by yourself.

 Developer(s): Arc System Works